 MOD APT/44A19/1

-RESOLUTION 72 (REV. DUBAI, 2012)
+RESOLUTION 72 (REV. HAMMAMET, 2016)

-Measurement concerns related to human exposure to electromagnetic fields
+Assessment concerns related to human exposure to radio frequency electromagnetic fields

-(Johannesburg, 2008; Dubai, 2012)
+(Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)

-The World Telecommunication Standardization Assembly (Dubai, 2012),
+The World Telecommunication Standardization Assembly (Hammamet, 2016),

 considering

-a) the importance of telecommunications and information and communication technologies (ICT) for political, economic, social and cultural progress;

-b) that a significant part of the infrastructure needed to help bridge the digital divide between developed and developing countries1 involves various wireless technologies;
+a) that a significant part of the infrastructure needed to help bridge the digital divide between developed and developing countries1 involves various wireless technologies and that installations of base stations in the appropriate measures to ensure quality of services;

-c) that there is a need to inform the public of the potential effects of exposure to electromagnetic fields (EMF);
+b) that there is a need to inform the public of the EMF levels, safety limit along with potential effects of excessive exposure to electromagnetic fields (EMF);

-d) that an enormous amount of research has been carried out regarding wireless systems and health, and many independent expert committees have reviewed this research;
+c) that an enormous amount of research has been carried out regarding wireless systems and health, and many independent expert committees have reviewed this research;

-e) that the International Commission on Non-Ionizing Radiation Protection (ICNIRP), the International Electrotechnical Commission (IEC) and the Institute of Electrical and Electronics Engineers (IEEE) are three among a number of pre-eminent international bodies in establishing measurement methodologies for assessing human exposure to EMF, and they already cooperate with many standards bodies and industry forums;
+d) that the International Commission on Non-Ionizing Radiation Protection (ICNIRP), the International Electrotechnical Commission (IEC) and the Institute of Electrical and Electronics Engineers (IEEE) are three among a number of pre-eminent international bodies in establishing measurement methodologies for assessing human exposure to EMF, and they already cooperate with many standards bodies and industry forums;

-f) that the World Health Organization (WHO) has issued fact sheets regarding EMF issues, including mobile terminals, base stations and wireless networks, referencing ICNIRP standards;
+e) that the World Health Organization (WHO) has issued fact sheets regarding EMF issues, including mobile terminals, base stations and wireless networks, referencing ICNIRP standards;

-g) Resolution 176 (Guadalajara, 2010) of the Plenipotentiary Conference, on human exposure to and measurement of electromagnetic fields;
+f) Resolution 176 (Rev. Busan, 2014) of the Plenipotentiary Conference, on human exposure to and measurement of electromagnetic fields;

-h) Resolution 62 (Hyderabad, 2010) of the World Telecommunication Development Conference, on measurement concerns related to human exposure to electromagnetic fields,
+g) Resolution 62 (Rev. Dubai, 2014) of the World Telecommunication Development Conference, on measurement concerns related to human exposure to electromagnetic fields,

 recognizing